Are dishwashers more efficient than handwashing?

 Unfortunately, there's no absolute proof as to whether hand-washing your dishes or using a dishwasher is more energy-efficient, in terms of either the amount of water or electricity used.

+There's plenty you can do to make sure you're using less energy whichever way you choose to do the dishes.
 Read on for tips to help you save energy whether you wash your dishes by hand or use a machine and to find out more about picking an energy-efficient dishwasher.

-Tips for energy-efficiency dishwasher usage
+Tips for energy-efficient dishwasher usage

 When you choose to run your dishwasher, there are a few simple things you can do to make sure it uses less water and power.

-• Use the economy or eco programme.
+Use the economy or eco programme.
 Every modern dishwasher has a special energy-efficiency setting that uses less power to heat the water by heating the water more slowly over a longer cycle

-• Wait until your dishwasher is full before putting it on.
+Wait until your dishwasher is full before putting it on.
 Washing a half load of dishes simply wastes half the energy produced by your dishwasher

-• Don't pre-wash.
+Don't pre-wash.
 It isn't necessary and wastes water.
-Just scrape food into the bin
+Just scrape food into the bin.

-Tips for energy-efficient washing-up
+Tips for energy-efficient washing up by hand

 If you don't have a dishwasher, or just prefer hand washing, here are some tips to make sure you are as energy-efficient as possible:

-• Always pre-soak all heavily soiled dishes in a bowl.
+Always pre-soak all heavily soiled dishes in a bowl.
 Don't worry about rinsing them under the tap before you start your washing-up

-• Always wash your dishes in a bowl rather than under a running tap.
+Always wash your dishes in a bowl rather than under a running tap.
 A bowl will keep the warm water together without requiring you to constantly waste hot water

-• Use a second bowl for rinsing.
+Use a second bowl for rinsing.
 Again, don't rinse dishes under a running tap.
 This is another easy way to save both water and energy for heating

 Should I replace my existing dishwasher?